-Widely ramified, French wine-growing family empire with worldwide involvement or possessions.
+Widely ramified, French viticulture family empire with worldwide engagement or possessions.
 The extended family consists of the three brothers André (1924-2019) with seven, Dominique (* 1932) with four and Lucien Lurton (1925-1992) with ten children.
-The mother winery is Château Bonnet in the area Entre-deux-Mers in Bordeaux with 240 hectares of vineyards.
+The mother winery is Chateau Bonnet in the area Entre-deux-Mers in Bordeaux with 240 hectares of vineyards.
 André and Lucien acquired numerous wineries in the 1960s and 1970s.
-André's focus was mainly Graves with the wineries Château Couhins-Lurton.
+Andrés main focus was Graves with the wineries Château Couhins-Lurton.
 Château de Cruzeau.
-Château de Rochemorin and Château La Louvière, He also had a significant role in the classification of Pessac-Léognan as an own appellation.
-By extensive purchase of wineries and their revitalization he prevented the urban sprawl and urbanization of this area.
-André Lurton was also the first in Bordeaux to introduce renowned Châteaux wines Screw caps on.
+Château de Rochemorin and Château La Louvière, He also played a key role in the classification of Pessac-Léognan as a separate appellation.
+Through extensive purchases of wineries and their revitalization, he prevented the urban sprawl and urbanization of this area.
+André Lurton was also the first in Bordeaux to lead renowned châteaux wines Screw caps on.

-Lucien Lurton retired shortly before his death in 1992, leaving a vineyard for each of his ten children.
+Lucien Lurton retired shortly before his death in 1992, leaving each of his ten children with a winery.
 For example Château Brane-Cantenac.
-Château Durfort-Vivens (run by Gonzague Lurton) and Château Desmirail in Margaux, such as Château Bouscaut in the area Graves and Château Climens in the area Barsac-Sauternes.
-André Lurton's sons Jacques and François Lurton founded in 1988 a worldwide cellaring service company providing consulting services in France.
+Château Durfort-Vivens (led by Gonzague Lurton) and Château Desmirail in Margaux, such as Chateau Bouscaut in the Graves and Château Climens in the Barsac-Sauternes area.
+André Lurton's sons Jacques and François Lurton founded in 1988 a worldwide cellar service company that provides consulting services in France.
 Spain.
 Italy, Moldova.
 South America and Australia offering.
 In South America, "Bodegas Lurton" ( Argentina in the area Mendoza ) and "Hacienda Araucano" ( Chile in the area Colchagua ) founded.
-In 1991, Pierre Lurton (son of Dominique) took over the management of the Château Cheval Blanc in the area Saint-Emilion, In addition, he took over the leadership of the famous in 2004 as general director Château d'Yquem (Sauternes).
-The possession of the family members today includes about 30 wineries with over 1,300 hectares of vineyards.
+In 1991 Pierre Lurton (son of Dominique) took over the management of the Château Cheval Blanc in the area Saint-Emilion, In 2004 he also took over the management of the famous as General Director Château d'Yquem (Sauternes).
+The family members now own around 30 wineries with over 1,300 hectares of vineyards.